saram-dev/sentiment-analysis/README.md

 # Amazon Product Reviews Sentiment Analysis

-This project aims to predict the sentiment (positive or negative) of Amazon product reviews using Natural Language Processing (NLP) and machine learning techniques.
+This project predicts the sentiment (positive or negative) of Amazon product reviews using Natural Language Processing (NLP) and machine learning techniques.

 ## Project Description

-This project performs sentiment analysis on Amazon product reviews.
-The reviews are processed to remove stop words, and TF-IDF features are used for model training.
-The model used is Logistic Regression.
-We also generate WordClouds to visualize the most frequent words in positive and negative reviews.
+The sentiment analysis project involves cleaning and preprocessing Amazon product reviews, extracting features using TF-IDF Vectorizer, training a machine learning model (Random Forest), and generating WordClouds to visualize frequent words in positive and negative reviews.

 ## Features

-- Data cleaning using NLTK
+- **Data Cleaning**: Uses NLTK to remove stop words and unwanted characters.
-- Text feature extraction using TF-IDF Vectorizer
+- **Feature Extraction**: Uses TF-IDF Vectorizer to convert text data into numerical features.
-- Sentiment classification using Logistic Regression
+- **Model**: Trains a Random Forest Classifier for sentiment prediction.
-- WordCloud generation for review visualization
+- **Visualization**: Generates WordClouds for positive and negative reviews.

 ## How to Run the Project